View Holidays

 5 facts about Greece

-• Greece is made up of up to 6,000 islands with 200 of them inhabited.
+• Greece comprises up to 6,000 islands, with only around 200 of them inhabited.

 • The famous Mamma Mia movies were filmed on the Greek islets of Vis and Skopelos.

-• Santorini is an active volcano island, the last eruption was recorded in 1950.
+• Santorini, known for its stunning beauty, is an active volcano island, with its last eruption recorded in 1950.

-• The Greeks once believed milk was a sacred food – its mythology mentions the gods sending down the son of Apollo to teach Greeks their secrets of cheese making.
+• In Greek mythology, milk was considered a sacred food, with legends telling of the gods sending down the son of Apollo to impart the secrets of cheese making to the Greeks.

 A vast cliff perched in the sea Zante coastlinePhoto credit: Unsplash